CipherSecurityLab/CipherMQ/README.md

 ```

 ### 2. Generate mTLS Certificates
-Run the provided script to generate CA certificates, server certificate, and client certificate for mTLS:
+Run the provided Rust certificate-authority tool to generate the CA certificate, server certificate, and one client certificate per Common Name you pass on the command line:

 ```bash
 cd root